The virtual reality station at Central Library is currently unavailable. We are working on the issue and anticipate a resolution shortly.

 Every three months, we invite a member of the public to serve a three-month term volunteering as our Guest Librarian.
 Engaged, connected, and committed to community, our Guest Librarians will bring fresh ideas to us, and act as library ambassadors in their neighbourhoods.

-These are just a few of Robin's favourite reads, all available at Kitchener Public Library.
+These are just a few of their favourite reads, all available at Kitchener Public Library.